coffee3699/coffee3699/README.md

 - 👋 Hi, I’m @coffee3699
-- 👀 I’m interested in AI, ML, etc.
+- 👀 I’m interested in CV, NLP techniques, especially LLMs.
 - 🌱 I’m currently learning AI at Beijing University of Posts and Telecommunications.
-- 📫 How to reach me: pls send email to be09positive007@gmail.com for any formal/informal query.:)
+- 📫 How to reach me: pls send email to li_dongyuan@bupt.edu.cn for any formal/informal query.:)

 <!---
 coffee3699/coffee3699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.